OliRM/Chain2D/README.md

 # Chain 2D :neckbeard:
 A small, barebones 2D engine used to create games in Lua, built with C++ and SFML.

+Essentially acts as an interface between Lua and SFML.

 ## Requirements

 *  Lua >= 5.2